TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 7/1 Samuel 7.11.md

 ---

-And the men of Israel went out of Mizpah, and pursued the Philistines, and smote them, until they came under Beth-car.
+The men of Israel went out of Mizpah, and pursued the Philistines, and struck them, until they came under Beth Kar.